bitestring/host-config/README.md

-Set of Ansible playbooks, Nix Flakes and other scripts to provision my personal workstation and servers with apps and custom configuration.
+Ansible playbooks, Nix Flakes and other scripts to provision my personal workstation and servers with apps and custom configuration.